ProfJski/WaveEquationDemo/README.md

 Simple modifications of the code allow one to vary how the velocity and position of the white particles are arranged around the red one.
 The [C++ Random Library](https://www.cplusplus.com/reference/random/) provides a variety of random distributions: uniform linear, Gaussian, etc.  One can vary whether positions and/or velocities are quantized.

 ## Three views of the data
 The initial view shows what was described above: the red "classical particle" (hard to see in the reduced-size image), the white particle cloud, and the blue histogram of particle positions, all of which change with time.
+Time is indicated in the upper right corner; FPS in the left.

 The system below randomizes position based on a continuous Gaussian distribution around the red particle and randomizes velocity using a uniform distribution quantized into 8 distinct velocities, giving 8 cohorts of bell-curve distributed particles, only one of which corresponds to the red particle.